McKinley High School (Louisiana): History

-The original 1926 McKinley High School building, now being used by Alumni Association as the McKinley High School Alumni Center, was listed on the National Register of Historic Places on November 16, 1981.

-The forerunner of McKinley Senior High, was named the Hickory Street School, which was located several blocks East of the present site, in 1907–1908.
+The forerunner of McKinley Senior High, was named the Hickory Street School, which was located several blocks east of the present site, in 1907–1908.
 The school outgrew the building, so the school was renamed The Baton Rouge Colored High School and moved to a new location.

 The Baton Rouge Colored High School was located at the corner of Perkins Road and Bynum Street in 1913.
 This facility was later struck by lightning and destroyed.

 McKinley was the first high school established for African Americans in East Baton Rouge Parish.
 McKinley's first graduating class was in 1916.
 The four students became the first African American high school graduates in Louisiana.

 The original McKinley High School building was constructed in 1926 and opened in 1927, and was named in honor of the 25th President of the United States.
 The school opened September 19, 1927 on Texas Street, currently named Thomas H. Delpit Drive.
+Thomas H. Delpit was a restaurateur and his son served in the state legislature.

 In 1950 the High School was moved to a new facility at the corner of Louise Street and McCalop Street, next to the present day I-10.
 The Thomas H. Delpit Drive facility became McKinley Junior High School.

 In 1962, the third and present day McKinley Senior High School was built on East McKinley Street, the Junior High School was moved to the I-10 site, and the Thomas H. Delpit Drive site became McKinley Elementary.

-The original McKinley Senior High School facility on Thomas H. Delpit Dr. was entered into the National Register of Historic Places on November 16, 1981, and was subsequently purchased by the Alumni Association from the East Baton Rouge Parish School Board on February 5, 1992.
+The original 1926 McKinley Senior High School facility on Thomas H. Delpit Dr. was entered into the National Register of Historic Places on November 16, 1981, and was subsequently purchased by the Alumni Association from the East Baton Rouge Parish School Board on February 5, 1992.
+It is now being used by Alumni Association as the McKinley High School Alumni Center.

 On January 14, 2016, President Barack Obama hosted a town hall at Mckinley High.
 This was the first time a sitting president hosted a town hall at a secondary school in Louisiana.